nnirror/wax/README.md

 ## Device parameters
 Some devices have text inputs which allow the user to type in values to control the device.
 These text inputs accept numbers or expressions in [Facet](https://github.com/nnirror/facet), a live coding language based in JavaScript.
 Press `enter` to transmit the number or expression into the device, or if on a mobile device, press the `regen` button.

+**IMPORTANT:** Many parameters are available via both the text input _and_ as an audio rate data flow connection.
+In this case, the text input takes precedence, and the audio rate data flow connection will only modulate the parameter if the corresponding text input is empty.

 As an example, here are several useful Facet commands, which allow you add tunable randomness to device parameters:
 - `choose()`.
 For example: `choose([1,2,34]) // each time it's regenerated, it will choose either 1,2,3, or 4`
 - `rf()`.
 For example: `rf(-1,1) // random float between -1 and 1`